aurill/customer_churn_sprint/README.md

 print(f'Ridge Classifier roc auc Score : {roc_auc:.3f} %')
 ```

 **Accuracy Score**: The accuracy score indicates the proportion of correctly predicted instances in the test dataset.
-In this case, the Ridge Classifier achieved an accuracy of approximately 96.203%, which means it correctly predicted about 96.203% of the churn outcomes in your test data.
+In this case, the Ridge Classifier achieved an accuracy of approximately 96.203%, which means it correctly predicted about 96.203% of the churn outcomes in the test data.

 **Recall Score**: Recall, also known as sensitivity or true positive rate, measures the proportion of actual positive cases (churned customers) that were correctly predicted as positive by the model.
 Here, the Ridge Classifier achieved a recall of approximately 99.275%, indicating that it correctly identified about 99.275% of the customers who actually churned.